 What is the best rifle bipod?
 There are a few points you need to keep in mind when looking at a bipod.
 For us, what we like to keep in mind include ease of use, how much effort is needed to deploy the bipod, effectiveness in various environments in stabilising a rifle and overall build quality.
 Of course a big part of the best rifle bipod for you will also depend on your specific intended use for the bipod, e.g. tactical use, hunting, target shooting/practise.

-Before jumping into which bipod we think is the best rifle bipod, it might be worth also having a look at how to use a bipod properly.
+Before jumping into which bipod we think is the ultimate rifle bipod, it might be worth also having a look at how to use a bipod properly.
 This video shows practically how to use a bipod effectively when shooting.

 Below we look at 5 rifle bipods that we really like and believe are the best rifle bipod options.
 Of course this is just our opinion.
-We know some folks will have their own opinion on what the best rifle bipod is.
+We know some folks will have their own opinion on what the ideal rifle bipod is.
 If you want to share your thoughts with us, please feel free to post in the comments section below.
 We would love to hear from you!

 Click on image to go to Amazon